tnas/qsplitter/README.md

     <version>1.0.0</version>
 </dependency>
 ```
+## Class Diagram

-The next sections describe how to the three implemented strategies.
+To describe how to use the implemented strategies, assume the following classes

----
-Class Diagram (Example)
----
+presented in the diagram below.

 ```mermaid
 classDiagram